sveltejs/svelte/site/content/blog/2022-07-01-whats-new-in-svelte-july-2022.md

 ---
 title: "What's new in Svelte: July 2022"
-description: "Faster SSR, language tools improvements and a new paid contributor!"
+description: 'Faster SSR, language tools improvements and a new paid contributor!'
 author: Dani Sandoval
 authorURL: https://dreamindani.com
 ---